Skip to main content

 If your immediate priority is AUD collection while onboarding is still pending, compare whether Virtual Accounts fit your fallback path.

-Possibly, but this grounding pack does not verify that a non-resident can fully activate and use an Australian account entirely from overseas.
+Possibly, but confirm with your chosen bank whether a non-resident can fully activate and use an Australian account entirely from overseas.
 Treat "start online" as progress, not completion.
 Use three gates: application submitted, identity and proof requirements cleared, then confirmation that setup is effective and usable.
 If a client payment is due before gate three, onboarding risk is still live.

 This follows the same pattern as ATO registration: submission is not completion.
 For standard GST registration, non-residents may need extra identity proof when applying for an ABN, and the ATO confirms registration details in writing with an effective date.